O'Neil, Hodges, Miñoso, Kaat, Oliva, Fowler get baseball HOF

 Fowler, born in 1858, is often regarded as the first Black professional baseball player.
 The pitcher and second baseman helped create the popular Page Fence Giants barnstorming team.

-An eight-time All-Star and three-time Gold Glover at first base, Hodges enhanced his legacy when he managed the 1969 “Miracle Mets” to the World Series championship, a startling five-game win over heavily favored Baltimore.
+An eight-time All-Star with 370 home runs and three-time Gold Glover at first base, Hodges enhanced his legacy when he managed the 1969 “Miracle Mets” to the World Series championship, a startling five-game win over heavily favored Baltimore.

 Hodges was still the Mets’ manager when he suffered a heart attack during spring training in 1972 and died at 47.

+“I never thought I was the No. 1 pitcher,” he said.
+“I wasn’t dominant.
+I was durable and dependable.
+I am grateful they chose to reward dependability.”

 O’Neil and Fowler were selected by the Early Days committee.
-Hodges, Miñoso, Oliva and Kaat were chosen the by the Golden Days committees.
+Hodges, Miñoso, Oliva and Kaat were chosen the by the Golden Days committee.

 The 16-member panels met separately in Orlando, Florida.
 The election announcement was originally scheduled to coincide with the big league winter meetings, which were nixed because of the MLB lockout.